Looking for an amazing boutique property to visit on your next vacation?

 The property boasts 4 restaurants, an indoor pool, a cinema, a fitness center, a cigar lounge, a meeting area, 24-hour room service, private car and bike tours, and an underground spa – the Le Grand Spa.

-The price per night for staying at Le Grand Bellevue starts at around $500 for rooms and can go all the way up to $2,174 per night during the high season.
-35,000 Hyatt points per night, which gets you up to 2.5 cents per point of value.
+The price per night for staying at Le Grand Bellevue starts at around $500 for standard rooms and can go all the way up to $2,174 per night during the high season.
+You can redeem around 35,000 Hyatt points per night, which gets you up to 2.5 cents per point of value.

 14. Severin’s – The Alpine Retreat (Austria)